opensearch-project/project-website/_posts/2024-12-xx-hybrid-search-optimization.md

 | NDCG@10 | 0.23 | 0.25 | 0.27 | 0.27 |
 | Precision@10 | 0.24 | 0.27 | 0.29 | 0.29 |

 Looking at these numbers shows us a steady positive trend starting from the baseline going all the way to the dynamic predictions of keywordness and neuralness per query.
 The large dataset shows a DCG increase of 8.9% rising from 9.3 to 10.13, the small dataset shows an increase of 9.3%.
-The other metrics increase as well: NDCG shows an improvement of 7.4%for the large dataset, 10.3% for the small dataset, Precision shows an improvement of 8% for the large dataset and 7.7% for the small dataset.
+The other metrics increase as well: NDCG shows an improvement of 8% for the large dataset, 7.7% for the small dataset, Precision shows an improvement of 7.4% for the large dataset and 10.3% for the small dataset.

 Interestingly, both models score exactly equally.
 The reason for this is that while they both predict different NDCG values, they predict the best ones with the same “neuralness” as an input feature.
 So while the models may differ in RMSE scores during the evaluation phase they provide equal results when applied to the test set.